-Girls: plain black leotard, pink ballet tights, and pink ballet slippers.
-For some productions, tights with seams will be required.
+Girls plain black leotard, pink ballet tights, and pink ballet slippers.

 Beginner Boys white t-shirt, black biker type shorts, black or white ballet slippers with matching thin socks.

 Intermediate and Advanced Boys: white t-shirt, black tights, dance belt, black ballet slippers.

-***Level 4 and 5 students may wear a solid color leotard of any color on Saturdays.
+***FREE LEO Saturdays.
+Level 4, 5 and 6 students may wear a solid color leotard of any color on Saturdays.

 Teen/Adult Students: Comfortable work-out clothes. ballet slippers.

 Hair must be pulled neatly into a bun for class.
 All bangs and wispies should be pinned or secured up away from the face.
 Please feel free to ask other moms or me how to secure a bun.
 There are numerous ways.

 Kerri graduated summa cum laude from the University of Oklahoma with an M.F.A in Dance where she was a Foundation Fellow and the recipient of awards for choreography and contributions to the arts.
 She performed soloist and principle roles with the Oklahoma Festival Ballet, OU Opera Theatre, Gainesville Ballet, Bighouse Dance Theare, Anton del Calizon’s Fusion Flamenco, and as a guest artist.
 She studied the art and dance pedagogy under the direction of Diane Callahan and Mary Margaret Hold, and attended the Central Pennsylvania Youth Ballet Teacher Training Seminar 2 years.
 Lambert has produced and choreographed evening length story ballets and concerts of contemporary dance as well as created ballets for the USC Dance Company and the Gainesville Ballet.
 Before joining Studio 321 and Ballet Indiana in 2016, she directed the USC Dance Conservatory and was adjunct instructor for the University of South Carolina with her husband and young son.